 - College of Engineering students must commit to complete 3 alternating semesters

-- Engineering students may earn 1 complete year towards their professional license after completing three semesters of co-op and an accompanying co-op seminar
+- Engineering students may earn 1 complete year towards their professional license after completing three semesters of co-op.

 - Students are enrolled in a zero-credit transcript notation course each semester they work in order to maintain their full-time status with the University.